Pilot/Small Projects Program

 Pilot Grant Information

-The Heartland Center Pilot Projects Program was initiated to provide funding sources for research development in occupational health and safety in National Occupational Research Agenda (NORA) research priority areas and future, sector-based areas of concern.
+The Heartland Center Pilot Projects Program was initiated to provide funding sources for research development in occupational health and safety in National Occupational Research Agenda (NORA) research priority areas (see Sector Programs from the National Occupational Research Agenda) and emerging, sector-based areas of concern.
+The research must be conducted in the United States.

 Pilot Project support is intended for